xiaobingling93-pixel/Ascend-msit/msit/components/debug/compare/README_EN.md

   python3 main.py -m /home/HwHiAiUser/onnx_prouce_data/resnet_offical.onnx -om /home/HwHiAiUser/onnx_prouce_data/model/resnet50.om \
   -c /usr/local/Ascend/ascend-toolkit/latest -o /home/HwHiAiUser/result/test
   ```
-  - `-om, –offline-model-path` Path of the offline model (.om) adapted to the Ascend AI Processor.
+  - `-om, --offline-model-path` Path of the offline model (.om) adapted to the Ascend AI Processor.
   - `-m, --model-path` Path of the original model (.pb or .onnx).
 Currently, only .pb and .onnx models are supported.
-  - `-c，–-cann-path` (Optional) CANN installation path, defaulted to `/usr/local/Ascend/ascend-toolkit/latest`
+  - `-c, --cann-path` (Optional) CANN installation path, defaulted to `/usr/local/Ascend/ascend-toolkit/latest`
-  - `-o, –output-path` (Optional) Output path, defaulted to the current directory.
+  - `-o, --output-path` (Optional) Output path, defaulted to the current directory.
 - **With model input specified**. **The pathes used here need to be absolute pathes**.
   ```sh
   python3 main.py -m /home/HwHiAiUser/onnx_prouce_data/resnet_offical.onnx -om /home/HwHiAiUser/onnx_prouce_data/model/resnet50.om \
   -i /home/HwHiAiUser/result/test/input_0.bin -c /usr/local/Ascend/ascend-toolkit/latest -o /home/HwHiAiUser/result/test
   ```
-  - `-i，–input-path` Path of model input data, which is generated based on model inputs by default.
+  - `-i, --input-path` Path of model input data, which is generated based on model inputs by default.
 Separate model inputs with commas (,), for example, `/home/input_0.bin, /home/input_1.bin`.
 This scenario will automatically perform group batch based on the file size and the actual input size of the model, but it is necessary to ensure that the shape of the data, except for the batch size, is consistent with the model input.

 ### Analysis Result Description
 ```sh